Skip to content

 Issue: The batteries are plugged in but nothing is on

-The voltage of the plug connecting to the PCB should be greater than 10.8V.
-If it's lower, the Battery Management System (BMS) could be preventing usage to avoid damage.
+• The voltage of the battery should be greater than 10.8V for 3S batteries.
+If it's lower, the BMS could be preventing usage to avoid damage.
 Charge or replace the batteries.

 Wi-Fi Connectivity